lanye74/lumberjack/README.md

 - svelte 5 is out!!!!
 	- less dependencies finally?????
 - tauri...
+- remember site purpose
+- triple dot nav - indication when each part is complete

 ### 2.7.0
 try to get app a bit cleaner